tennom/humanMachineGaming/README.md

 HumanMachineGaming is a thesis project on human-robot interaction(HRI).
 This work so far includes the complete code for a pair or multiple human pairs to play matrix games (Prisoner's Dilemma, Chicken and Blocks are included so far, but you can play your own game by adding it into the `\games` directory).
-Each directory is responsiple separate tasks.
+Each directory is responsible for separate tasks.

 `\Server` is the game server.
-`\games` contains the payoff structure of the each games, so if you want to play your own game, you need locate a text file containing your game payoffs in this directory.
+`\games` contains the payoff structure of the each games, so if you want to play your own game, you need to locate a text file containing your game payoffs in this directory.
 `\human` includes human client interface and some other files that are associated with automatic game settings.
 `\logistics` has files for automatic game settings.